jnmeurisse/RulesAnalyzer/README.md

 * Applications : define the applications generating the traffic.
 * Users : define the users generating the traffic.

-Important notes :
+> [!NOTE]
-* RulesAnalyzer is a **static** analyzer.
+> * RulesAnalyzer is a **static** analyzer.
 RulesAnalyzer can only evaluate a criteria when all values are statically known.
 RulesAnalyzer can only evaluate a criteria when all values are statically known.
 This application supports addresses provided as a FQDN but can not take any decisions that are dynamically evaluated by a firewall such as URL wildcard filtering.
-* When using an Application criteria, it is assumed that the modeled firewall uses protocol decoders that can analyze network traffic to detect application traffic even if the traffic uses non standard port or is encrypted.
+> * When using an Application criteria, it is assumed that the modeled firewall uses protocol decoders that can analyze network traffic to detect application traffic even if the traffic uses non standard port or is encrypted.
 The same applies for the User criteria, it is assumed that the modeled firewall has a mechanism to know which IP addresses map to which users.
-* The RulesAnalyzer application supports only IPv4 addresses and TCP, UDP or ICMP protocol types.
+> * The RulesAnalyzer application supports only IPv4 addresses and TCP, UDP or ICMP protocol types.

 RulesAnalyzer is an interactive application.
 A basic command line interpreter allows you to interact with the application.
 The command syntax is described here after.